North British distillery

-The North British distillery is a grain whisky distillery located in the Gorgie area of Edinburgh, Scotland.
+The North British Distillery is a grain whisky distillery located in the Gorgie area of Edinburgh, Scotland.

-Established by a group of independent distillers in 1885, it is now a joint venture company between Diageo and Edrington Group.
-It is Edinburgh's last working distillery, widely known as the "NB".
+Established by a group of independent distillers in 1885, it is now owned by a Lothian Distillers Ltd. a joint venture company between Diageo and Edrington Group, who both own 50% of the company.

 History

 With grain whisky consumption growing in the industrialised and railway connected Victorian era, independent distillers needed access to a high quality and high volume producer of pure grain alcohol.

 In 1885, major shareholders Andrew Usher, William Sanderson and John M. Crabbie, with numerous other whisky-blenders as shareholders, had established the North British Distillery Company Limited.
 The company bought a 10 acre pig farm on the western outskirts of Edinburgh, adjacent to the developing suburb of Gorgie and Dalry.
 The site had a number of distinct advantages: